 The Gilman-McCain Scholarship is a congressionally funded initiative of the Bureau of Educational and Cultural Affairs at the U.S. Department of State and is named after the late senator John S. McCain from Arizona.
 The Gilman-McCain Scholarship provides awards of $5,000 for child dependents of active duty service members to study or intern abroad on credit-bearing programs.

 Project GO is a Department of Defense initiative aimed at improving the language skills, regional expertise, and intercultural communication skills of current ROTC members.
-Project GO at the University of Wisconsin-Madison was able to fund the study of Hindi, Indonesian Russian, and Urdu for summer 2021.
-Summer 2022 languages will be posted on the Project Go website when they are known.
-Study of these critical languages may take place on campus at UW-Madison through intensive or immersive summer programs, or through study abroad programs.
+Project GO at the University of Wisconsin-Madison was able to fund the study of Hindi, Indonesian Russian, and Turkish on campus only for summer 2022 due to the continuing global pandemic.
+Summer 2023 languages will be posted on the Project Go website when they are known.
+Study of these critical languages may take place on campus at UW-Madison through intensive or immersive summer programs, and in the future through study abroad programs.
 You are encouraged to apply to the program options for which you are eligible.